Becoming a Veterinary Technician

 The employment growth for veterinary technicians will increase by 36 percent over the next 10 years.
 An increase in biomedical research that supports human health will also contribute to the demand.

-If you are interested in the treatment and care of animals, the following steps will help you become a vet tech.
+If you are interested in the treatment and care of animals, the following five steps will lead you in the right direction.

 You can complete a two-year training program at a vet tech school or a community college.
 Upon completion, you will receive an associate’s degree.
 Typical courses may include anatomy and physiology, nutrition, veterinary medical terminology, animal nursing, diagnostic imaging and pharmacology.
 Some programs also require completion of an internship.